jupyter4edu/jupyter-edu-book/08-about-the-authors.md

 at the School of Information Sciences at the University of Illinois at Urbana-Champaign.
 She teaches foundational programming from an information and data sciences perspective, as well as other coursework on open data and reproducibility.
-Her programming course lectures are written in Jupyter Notebooks and the class is taught via live coding.
+Her programming course lectures are written in Jupyter notebooks and the class is taught via live coding.

 ### Carol Willing {-}